Vyral/marc-highfill-recruiting/_posts/2022-07-18-how-bretts-business-flourished-this-year.md

 0:00 — Introducing today’s topic

-1:00 — How many deals he did do this year
+1:00 — How many deals he did this year

 2:02 — How things changed for him in the last year